-Audits were conducted for three bodies in refrigerated storage and one body in frozen storage.
-Identification details on bodies were crosschecked against the information recorded in the mortuary register and associated paperwork.
-No discrepancies were identified.
+Audits were conducted for four bodies in refrigerated storage at the hub site.
+Body location and identification details on bodies were crosschecked against the information recorded in the mortuary register and relevant documentation.
+No discrepancies were found.

-Audits of traceability were conducted for tissue blocks and slides from two coroners and one hospital consented case.
-These included audits of the consent documentation for the retention of these tissues.
-No discrepancies were identified.
+Audits of traceability were conducted for tissue blocks and slides from three hospital consented PM cases, including audits of the consent documentation for the retention and disposal of these tissues at the hub site.
+No discrepancies were found.